Anticomonotonicity for Preference Axioms: The Natural Counterpart to Comonotonicity: Appendix B: Proofs

+\noi We present proofs of results in the order of appearance in the main text and then in Appendix A. This is not a logical order in the sense that some proofs use results presented later.
+We then indicate those in the beginning of proofs. \noi {\sc Proof of Theorem \ref{Ttm.1.anticomon.lin.cont}.} This proof uses Lemma \ref{Lemma.11_additive.Omega.finite}.

-This shows that $I$ is additive.
-Theorem 5.1.1 in \cite{AC66} shows that linearity follows under mild extra conditions such as continuity at one point or monotonicity (defined later). \noi {\sc Proof of Proposition \ref{antimon.lin.cont}.} It is direct that linearity implies additivity, which implies am-additivity.
+It is direct that linearity implies additivity, which implies AC additivity.
 We, therefore, assume the latter and derive linearity.

-For any fixed finite partition, am-additivity implies linearity for the simple acts defined on that partition by Theorem \ref{additive.S.finite}.
+For any fixed finite partition, AC additivity implies additivity for the simple acts defined on that partition by Lemma \ref{Lemma.11_additive.Omega.finite}.
+Theorem 5.1.1 in \cite{AC66} shows that linearity follows for these acts under mild extra conditions such as continuity (at one point suffices) or monotonicity.
 Linearity follows for all simple acts because any pair of simple acts is measurable w.r.t.\ a joint simple partition.
 Finally, by standard integration techniques, linearity extends to all bounded acts: each can be ``sandwiched'' between dominating and dominated simple functions.
-By continuity, its $I$ value then is the limit of the $I$ values of the limiting simple acts. \noi {\sc Proof of Proposition \ref{ttmnoarbitrage}.} It is direct that $I = \E_P$ implies the conditions of $I$.
-We, therefore, assume those conditions and derive $I = \E_P$.
+By continuity or monotonicity, its $I$ value then is the limit of the $I$ values of the limiting simple acts. \ep \noi {\sc Proof of Theorem \ref{Ttm.4_charact_SEU_ind}.} This proof uses Proposition \ref{Prop.12.Anticomon.aff.cont.mon}.

-For any fixed finite partition, am-additivity implies linearity for the simple acts defined on that partition.
-This follows because in Theorem \ref{additive.S.finite} we can replace continuity at one point by monotonicity, as explained at the end of its proof.
-Linearity follows for all simple acts because any pair of simple acts is measurable w.r.t.\ a joint finite partition.
-To obtain the $\E_P$ representation for all simple acts, define $P(E) = I(1_E)$ for all $E$, which is nonnegative by monotonicity.
-It uniquely determines $P$.
-We have $P(\gww) = 1$ because $I$ is normalized.
-Linearity implies additivity of $P$, and $I = \E_P$ for all simple functions.

-Next, by standard integration techniques, the expectation is extended to all bounded acts: Each can be ``sandwiched'' between dominating and dominated simple acts.
-Its $I$ value is the limit of the $I$ values of the limiting simple acts, that is, $\E_P$, as we show in the remainder of this proof.
-For some $\xee > 0$ and simple acts $X$ and $Y$, assume $|X(\gw) - Y(\gw)| \leq \xee$ for all $\gw$.
-Then